PHentosh/SWA_message-parser_project/README.md

 2. Constructs a dictionary (`to_add`) to hold the extracted data.
 3. Escapes any special characters in the extracted strings.
 4. Constructs an SQL query using the extracted data.
+5. Pull the pade from url using urllib.
-5. Executes the query using the PostgreSQL connection and commits the transaction.
+6. Executes the query using the PostgreSQL and Cassandra connection and commits the transaction.
-6. Sends the extracted data to the Kafka topic named "dataflow" using the Kafka producer.

 If any error occurs during the execution of the SQL query, the code rolls back the transaction and prints the query for debugging purposes.

-## Dockerfile

-Dockerfile sets up the necessary environment for running the data ingestion code.
-Here are the steps performed by the Dockerfile:

-1. The base image is set to the latest version of Python.
-2. The `kafka-python`, `datetime`, `requests`, and `psycopg2-binary` Python packages are installed using `pip`.
-3. The `read_stream.py` file, containing the data ingestion code, is copied to the `/opt/app/` directory inside the Docker image.
-4. The entrypoint of the Docker image is set to run the `read_stream.py` script using the Python interpreter.

 ## Cleanup